micro/micro/docs/reference/README.md

 ## Overview

 Micro is a platform for cloud native development.
-It consists of a server, command line interface and service library which enables you to build, run, manage and consume Micro services.
+It consists of a server, command line interface and service framework which enables you to build, run, manage and consume Micro services.
 This reference walks through the majority of Micro in depth and attempts to help guide you through any usage.
 It should be thought of much like a language spec and will evolve over time.